 You Can Trust Us to Take Care of You

-No matter who your ex has hired to represent them, you can depend on Genus Law Group to fight for your rights in a divorce, estate planning or related issue.
-We are happy to schedule a free consultation to discuss what you can expect from the process and our fees.
+No matter who your ex has hired to represent them, you can depend on Genus Law Group to fight for your rights in a divorce, estate planning, or related family law issues.
+We are happy to schedule a consultation to discuss what you can expect from the process and our fees.
 When your freedom, children, and hard-earned assets are at stake, why take any risks?
-You can trust us to protect your interests.
+You can trust us to protect your interests and to protect your success.